-Measurements of soil C, nutrient pools, and stable isotopes will be made in four tower plots and 6-16 distributed plots at each site.
-Four tower plots and a maximum of 6 distributed plots will be sampled for soil N transformation rates.
-The number of distributed plots will be determined by the degree of spatial heterogeneity in vegetation, soil types, and topography at each site.
-The upper limit of distributed plots for spatially heterogeneous sites is based on budgetary constraints for field labor and chemical analysis of samples.
-However, the upper limit should still provide sufficient information to discern important spatial patterns in phenomena of interest.
-This design will enable the NEON user community to analyze data in a variety of ways, including comparing variables of interest across vegetation types (e.g., soil C:N in the dominant compared with secondary vegetation communities), as well as employing geostatistical approaches.
+Measurements of soil C and N concentrations, stable isotopes, and soil N transformation rates will be made in four tower plots and six distributed plots at each site.
+These plot numbers are based on budgetary constraints for field labor and chemical analysis of samples, yet should still provide sufficient information to discern important spatial patterns in phenomena of interest.
+This design will enable the NEON user community to analyze data in a variety of ways, including comparing variables of interest across vegetation types (e.g., soil C:N in the dominant compared with secondary vegetation communities) and relating concentrations of total C and N to N transformation rates and microbial community composition.
+Additionally, it will allow users to employ geostatistical approaches to estimate robust site-level means for soil biogeochemical parameters.
 Within each plot, a center 20 m x 20 m subplot for plant biodiversity sampling will be maintained, and soil sampling will only occur outside of this area within the larger 40 m x 40 m plot.
-Collection of soil cores will be made at three random locations within plots during each collection event, for an upper limit of 60 sample locations for C, nutrient pools, and stable isotopes, and 30 sample locations for N transformation rates.
-Per sampling year (described below), 30-120 samples will be generated per site for analysis of C, nutrient pools, and stable isotopes (dependent on whether or not both organic and mineral horizons are present), and 90-180 samples for N transformations (this estimate includes multiple sampling events per year, described below).
+Collection of soil cores will be made at three random locations within plots during each collection event.
 In the event that the number of soil samples for measuring N transformations is too great for the time budgeted by the Field Operations team, NEON will reduce the number of plots sampled, but preserve the temporal resolution (described below).